simpleshue/misc/docs/running/strength_training.md

 * Plyometrics
 * Explosive reistance
 * Strength

+### Muscle for running fast

+When running faster, the most demand longer strides comes from

+* Glute
+* Quads
+* Calves

+But the demand for faster cadence is from

+* Hamstring – for lift lower legs
+* Iliopsoas (髂腰肌) - for lifting thighs

 Most training should probably be done for the raw strength, which builds the base.
 Explosive and swift aspects should also be practiced for both speed and safety.